matthiasnoback/docker-workshop/assignments/all.md

 docker tag matthiasnoback/my_webserver localhost:5000/matthiasnoback/my_webserver
 docker push localhost:5000/matthiasnoback/my_webserver
 ```

+You'll find that you won't be able to push images to your "insecure" registry.
+You can configure which registries are allowed by clicking on the Docker Whale icon, going to `Preferences`, `Daemon` and adding `localhost:5000` as an insecure registry.
+After applying and restarting, you should be able to push the image after all.
+For Linux you might have to [restart the Docker daemon with an extra flag](https://docs.docker.com/engine/reference/commandline/dockerd/), or modify the Daemon's configuration file.

 You can also push official images you've previously pulled to your local registry: